 M and M Realty Group specializes in relocations.
 We are your "Boots on the Ground"!
 Our agents pre-view properties you select taking extensive pictures and video.
-This gives you a better feel for the property and its amenities, you would then be able to make the decision if you need the help of Dallas trucking companies or similar services to transport some of your appliances and personal belongings.
+This gives you a better feel for the property and its amenities, you would then be able to make the decision if you need the help of Dallas trucking companies or similar services to transport some of your appliances and personal belongings, for other belongings such as your vehicles, you'll be needing different specialized tranportation services such as this car shipping company offer, as well as many others.
 M and M Realty Group's founders have lived in the Las Vegas area for over 35 years, giving us a unique insight to our city, its neighborhoods and conveniences.

 The Las Vegas Valley encompasses about 7,930 square miles of area, bordered by Hoover Dam, Nellis Air Force Base, and the beautiful Spring Mountain range.